 - 3.3.2.1.
 The QTc Interval is considered to be prolonged if any of the following criteria are present: - 3.3.2.1.1.
-QTc Interval exceeds 450ms in male patients or 460ms in females.
-Caution and continuous QTc interval monitoring utilizing rhythm strips per protocol, shall be used with these patient populations prior to initiation/continuation of QTc prolonging medications - 3.3.2.1.2.
+QT Prolongation: is present when the QTc Interval exceeds 450ms in male patients or 460ms in females.
+Caution and continuous QTc interval monitoring utilizing rhythm strips per protocol shall be used with these patient populations prior to initiation/continuation of QTc prolonging medications - 3.3.2.1.2.
+Critical QT Prolongation: when the QTc is 500ms or greater, it is generally considered a contraindication for therapy with QT prolonging medications.
+Additionally, if the QT Interval is greater than 1⁄2 of the R-R interval in patients with normal heart rates and normal QRS duration (HR 60-100 and QRSd< 120ms), then the QTc interval is generally considered prolonged and the administration of QTc prolonging medications may be considered a contraindication to therapy - 3.3.2.1.3.
 If the telemetry obtained ECG yields an unclear or questionable result, it is appropriate to obtain a 12 Lead ECG for a more clear measurement.
-The Pharmacist may order a 12 Lead ECG per protocol for the purpose of obtaining a more accurate QTc interval - 3.3.2.1.3.
-Administration of a QTc prolonging medication when the QTc is greater than 500ms is generally considered a contraindication to therapy and should be avoided if possible.
-Additionally, if the QT Interval is greater than 1⁄2 of the R-R interval in patients with normal heart rates and normal QRS duration (60-100 and < 120ms), then the QTc interval is generally considered prolonged and the administration of QTc prolonging medications may be considered a contraindication to therapy
+The Pharmacist may order a 12 Lead ECG per protocol for the purpose of obtaining a more accurate QTc interval - 3.3.2.1.4.
+To obtain a value for the QTc when "rhythm strips" are used for QT interval assessment, Bazett's formula is used: The QTc is equal to the measured QT interval divided by the square root of the R-R interval.
+(Bazett's Formula: $QTc=QT/\sqrt{RR}$).